AskNowQA/VANiLLa/README.md

 labels.py : code to fetch the Dataset_SimpleQA_first1000_labels.json

-term-count.py: Calculates the word count for all 200 questions for all 50 relations
+term-count.py: Calculates the word count for 200 questions for all 50 relations

-folder Term_Count : contains csv files of term_count for every relation
+folder Term_Count : contains csv files of term_count for every relation on 200 questions

+term-count_all.py: Calculates the word count for all questions for all 50 relations

+folder Term_Count_All : contains csv files of term_count for every relation on all questions